transcovo/bootprint/doc/modules.md

     └── main.less
 ```

 All parts except `index.js` and `package.json` are optional.
-There are no default paths.
-Any
-path, that should be used by bootprint, must be configured.
+All paths must be configured.

 **index.js** contains a bootprint-configuration for these folders.
 In addition to the configuration, the contents of the `package.json`-file is